-This is the most direct.
-You want to know if your reps are using the app so you ask them.
+This is the most direct option.
+You want to know if your reps are using the app, so you ask them.
 You want to know if it has the content they need, so you ask them.
-You want to know if it’s helping them perform better so, again, you ask them.
+You want to know if it’s helping them perform better, so again, you ask them.

 The problem with this method is that although you ask the important questions, your sales reps may not provide the best answers.
 Their responses will be skewed by their ability to recall details about how and when they used the app, their mood when you asked for feedback, and the fact that they’re more likely to tell you about the negative aspects than the positive ones.
 And, of course, they may not respond at all.

 Armed with the right information, you can focus on driving ROI for your users.
-Using the feedback they provide – either consciously or unconsciously – you can deliver content, resources and tools they need to be more productive and then you can commit to continuously improving it.
-This is what drives ROI for your users, either.
+Using the feedback they provide – either consciously or unconsciously – you can deliver the resources and tools they need to be more productive, then you can commit to continuously improving it.
+Improving ROI isn't just for your users, either.
 While it can be difficult to act on user feedback, doing so can drastically improve user loyalty.
 People like to be heard, and when you take note of feedback, make changes, and implement changes, your users feel cared for.